audit-labs-audits/telcoin-network/README.md

 Run the test network script to start four local validators and begin advancing the chain:
 `etc/local-testnet.sh --start --dev-funds 0xADDRESS`
 Note: the script will compile a release build, which may take a few minutes.
-This configures and create genesis for a new network and starts it.
+This configures and creates genesis for a new network and starts it.
 See the output for the RPC endpoints.
 0xADDRESS above should be a valid address prepended with 0x.
 Make sure you have the key for this address, it will be funded with 1billion TEL on your test network.
 After configuration you can run the script with just the --start option (--dev-funds is only used when configuring and CAN NOT be used later to fund